Get advice on inquests and the coroner's court

 Our coronial law and inquest solicitors provide expert advice on all matters relating to inquests in the coroner's court.

-Our experts on inquests and coronial law regularly represent and advise a range of private and pubic sector clients in connection with all types of inquests and public inquiries, ranging from simple cases to the most complex and wide-ranging Article 2 inquests.
+Our experts on inquests and coronial law regularly represent and advise a range of private and public sector clients in connection with all types of inquests and public inquiries, ranging from simple cases to the most complex and wide-ranging Article 2 inquests.
 Our clients include local authorities, police forces, fire and rescue services, health trusts and charities.

 We advise both organisations and individuals on the law and procedure around the coronial process, and also on issues such as supporting employees who may be witnesses, helping to minimise the risk of reputational damage (both personal and corporate) and shaping media coverage.
 Our work is often in high-profile cases of the utmost sensitivity, with potentially far-reaching ramifications.